EPFL-VILAB/omnidata-annotator/README.md

 ## Introduction
-The Omnidata annotator is a pipeline to bridge the gap between 3D scans and static vision datasets by generating multi-task datasets with 21 different mid-level cues from 3D meshes.
+The Omnidata annotator is a pipeline to bridge the gap between 3D scans and static vision datasets by creating "steerable" multi-task datasets with 21 different mid-level cues from 3D meshes.
 It generates the data with as many images and cameras as desired to cover the space.
 The rendering pipeline offers complete control over the sampling and generation process, and different dataset design choices such as camera parameters.
 13 of the 21 mid-level cues are listed below:
 ```bash
 RGB (8-bit)              Surface Normals (8-bit)     Principal Curvature (8-bit)
 Re(shading) (8-bit)      Depth Z-Buffer (16-bit)     Depth Euclidean (16-bit)